jerrygbotoe/Elk-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.5
+- 10.0.0.6
+- 10.0.0.7

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeats and Metricbeats
+- We have installed them on VM-1 -(Web-1), VM-2 -(Web-2),  and VM-3 - (Web-3)

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeats - Monitors log files and sends them to Logstash
+- Metricbeats - Collects metrics from services and the actual operating system runningon the server

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the Install-elk.yml file to /etc/ansible.
-- Update the _____ file to include...
+- Update the hosts file to include the IP addresses for the ELK VM in the [ELK] Group
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to elk_server_ip:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+_ The playbook is the Install-elk.yml You copy that and install it in /etc/ansible
+- You will have to update the Hosts file.
+When updating the hosts file, you will be able to pick or chose which groups and VMs you want the changes to take effect on.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- You will navigate to this URL  VM_Public_IP:5601/app/kibanado in order to confirm that the ELK server is running

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._